 Much like the initially despised Eiffel Tower, Paris' Sacré Coeur has always had its fair share of detractors.
 Parisians frequently refer to it, with more than a touch of disparagement, as "that big meringue" that sits with its turrets jutting out like stiff peaks atop the hilly heights of Montmartre.
 Others aren't big fans of its gold-leaf heavy, Romanesque and Byzantine-style interiors, deeming them a little too gaudy.

-The Sacré Coeur is located in central northern Paris, in the heart of the Montmartre neighbourhood and the 18th arrondissement (district).
+The Sacré Coeur is located in central northern Paris, in the heart of the Montmartre neighborhood and the 18th arrondissement (district).

 Address: Parvis de la Basilique